FAQs | MS in Mental Health Counseling Program | PCOM

 Usually two years if attending full time, three years if attending part time.

 Most students are on campus two nights a week; with classes starting at either 4 p.m. or 5:15 p.m.
-There are also times in which students take a hybrid for online course.
+To learn more about the course delivery formats for the MS in Mental Health Counseling program, visit the curriculum page.

 Here are a few comments from our students: